The Infrastructure Bill Presents a Skilled Trades Opportunity — and a Challenge

 As more people get back to work post-pandemic, targeted training will be an important way to bring more people into the infrastructure workforce.
 (Credit: sondem/Shutterstock)

-“This plan includes a call-out to and recognition of the importance of workforce training and the student supports that workers need to succeed,” says Katie Spiker, director of government affairs for National Skills Coalition, an organization that fights for inclusive, high-quality skills training.
+With the passage of IIJA, we see a “recognition of the importance of workforce training and the student supports that workers need to succeed,” says Katie Spiker, director of government affairs for National Skills Coalition, an organization that fights for inclusive, high-quality skills training.
 “That is really critical, and it is something we haven’t seen in previous workforce investment bills and packages.”

-The Biden plan aims to do all of these things, with a focus on getting many new workers the skills they need to establish a healthy infrastructure talent pipeline for the long-term.
+There is movement on all of these aspects of updating infrastructure, with a focus on getting many new workers the skills they need to establish a healthy talent pipeline for the long-term.

 Sarah Hicks is a writer and editor with expertise in workforce training and sustainability.
 Katherine Gustafson is a freelance writer specializing in content for mission-driven changemakers such as tech disruptors in fintech, healthcare IT and B2B SaaS.